-Dr. Jerry L. Cook has a Bachelor of Science Degree in Geology and a Master of Science Degree in Biology from the University of Southern Colorado.
+Dr. Cook has a B.S. in Geology and an M.S. in Biology from the University of Southern Colorado.
 For his doctoral work, Jerry conducted a study on the invasive red imported fire ant, Solenopsis invicta, and its interaction with a natural enemy, the parasitic strepsipteran Caenocholax fenyesi.
 This work resulted in a Ph.D. in Entomology from Texas A&M University in 1996.

 Jerry is currently the Executive Director of the Institute for the Study of Invasive Species, Professor of Biology at Sam Houston State University and Associate Vice President for Research at Sam Houston State University.
 He has served as a Program Director at the National Science Foundation, Chair of the Department of Biological Sciences, interim Dean of Graduate Studies, and interim Dean of the College of Sciences at Sam Houston State University.

 Throughout his professional career, Dr. Cook has maintained an active research program, focused primarily on invasive species and their biological controls.
 A sample of his projects include working with an endangered ant species that is being impacted by an invasive ant; working on the newly introduced Rasberry crazy ant; partnering with the pesticide industry to develop and test new products to control pest species; working on the taxonomy and systematics of ants and their parasites; and developing a network in Texas for early detection and rapid response of invasive species in Texas.